 What is the pinch-hitter rule in baseball?

 The pinch-hitter rule varies for each league.
 In most leagues, once the pinch-hitter enters the game, the starter is out of the line-up for the duration of the game.
-In some little league and high school leagues your starter can reenter the game.
+In some little leagues and high school leagues, your starter can reenter the game.